Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

 ## Running the Smart Trailer Example with BlueChi's devcontainer
 Inside of the [devcontainer](#two-development-environments):
-1. Follow the instructions in [Bootstrapping](#bootstrapping) to start up the in-vehicle stack.
+1. Follow the instructions in [Starting All the Services](#starting-all-the-services) to start up the in-vehicle stack.
 1. Run the script `start_trailer_applications_bluechi.sh` to monitor for the trailer to be connected.
 It can be found at `in-vehicle-stack/scenarios/smart_trailer_use_case/scripts/start_trailer_applications_bluechi.sh`.
 1. In another terminal window inside the devcontainer, start the `trailer-connected` service to simulate the trailer being connected:
     ```shell